 The author reminds readers that as daunting as the vicissitudes of life, and no matter the view from the cockpit of life, the human spirit cannot, and should not, be restrained in loss or passion, and while truth may be the bitterest pill of them all, the effects of truth can bring us closer to an unbroken life.

-Core topics: International adventure, masculinity, bisexuality
+Core topics: International adventure, bisexuality, social criticism

 Content warning: Adult material (language and erotic descriptions)